iiot-tw/igt-22-dev/README.md

 # IGT-22-DEV Quick Installation Guide
 IGT-22-DEV is a special version of IGT-22 with pre-installed open source IoT platform agent, Thingsboard-gateway, as well as other frequently used packages, such as Docker CE and NodeRED.
-Besides of the following instruction, there is also an silent [video](https://youtu.be/00CZV29nscY), doing the same, on Youtube
+In addition to the following instruction in text, there is also an silent [video](https://youtu.be/00CZV29nscY), doing the same, on Youtube

 ## Steps for first initialization